PhyloSDF: Phylogenetically-Conditioned Neural Generation of 3D Skull Morphology via Residual Flow Matching: Method

+with $\alpha = 10^{-3}$ and $\beta = 0.5 \times 10^{-3} $.
+The phylogenetic loss is activated every 10 batches to reduce computational overhead; between activations, only $\mathcal{L}_\text{rec}$ and the $\ell_2$ regularizer are used.
 Figure~\ref{fig:phylo} illustrates the phylogenetic structure that drives $\mathcal{L}_\text{phylo}$: the schematic shows how genus-level tree distances are mapped into the regularized latent space, and the heatmap shows the full distance matrix whose pairwise values serve as both the training target and the LPC evaluation ground truth.
 Closely related genera (e.g.\ \textit{Geospiza}--\textit{Camarhynchus}, $d=0.375$) occupy nearby latent regions; distantly related outgroup species (grey) are pushed far from the Darwin's Finches clade.